 - On average, there are 487 people living per square kilometer in The Netherlands?

 With 487 inhabitants per square kilometer, the Netherlands has the highest population density of any European country with more than 1 million inhabitants.

 Tulips, tulip fields and flower bulbs are typically Dutch.
 Yet, tulips do not originate from the Netherlands.
 The first tulip bulbs were imported from Turkey to the Netherlands, where they proved to grow extremely well on Dutch soil.

 - The Netherlands is as flat as a pancake?

 The Netherlands is a very flat country.
 The Vaalserberg is the highest point in (the European part of) the Netherlands.
 It's only 322.7 meters high and located in the south-easternmost edge of the country in the province of Limburg.

 - The Nederlands is one of the largest beer exporter in the world?

-Dutch beer companies exported for an astonishing sum of nearly 1.6 milion euros abroad.
-Half of that was shipped to the U.S.
+Dutch beer companies exported for an astonishing sum of 1.9 bilion euros abroad.
+Over half of that was shipped to the U.S.

 - Amsterdam is built entirely on poles?

 Because Amsterdam's soil consists of a thick layer of fen and clay, all buildings are built on wooden poles that are fixed in a sandy layer that is 11 meters deep on average.
 The Royal Palace at Dam Square is built on no less than 13,659 wooden poles.